CAMEROON

 Unemployment

-• Aside from the employer providing severance pay to the employee, there are no other legal provisions that allow an unemployed person to obtain benefits.
+Aside from the employer providing severance pay to the employee, there are no other unemployment funds.

 Social Security